 With “Women in Business”, she hopes to encourage that essence we need.
 Several actions can be taken: organizing female networks; helping women gaining confidence, highlighting entrepreneurs and women in tech.
 “This is not a fight that only women have to undertake.
 Men also have their role to play.
 Everyone needs to understand that women have their place in these sectors.

 She explains that one of the issues that women generally face when they have ideas to start with is the risk aversion.
-“That change of mindset can take time and need to be encourage by politics.
+“That change of mindset can take time and need to be encouraged by politics.
 Saying that, there is also work to be done towards men’s work life.
 We should more encourage men to stay at home, to take time for the kids.
 We need to work on these two axes.”

 Through collaborations and similar values of gender equality, initiatives as such are fundamental in the path towards gender equality in a tech world.
 Empowering women will bring us more than equality and additional labor force.
 It will bring new views in fields where sharing ideas are key for success.